What is 1:1 leverage?

 With 1:1 leverage, you will not be able to trade a larger lot size than your account balance.
 If you have deposited $800 in your account, this will be the maximum lot size.

-The differences between leverage and position size in Forex are big.
+The differences between leverage and lot size in Forex are big.
 Lot size is the number of units for a currency pair while borrowed capital is the active multiplier of your capital.

 Since no borrowed money is used at a x1 ratio, your account balance is all the trading capital you will be able to use for your positions.